The higher you rise in leadership, the fewer decisions you make, but the greater the weight each decision carries.

-It’s ironic, but I’ve met leaders who would rather fire someone or resign than to admit they need help as a leader and are not sure what to do.
+It’s ironic, but I’ve met leaders who would prefer doing the really hard work of firing someone or even resign, rather than admit they aren’t sure what to do and need help as a leader.

 If you are genuinely concerned that you are not in a safe environment, you can get coaching from outside your church.
-Or if it’s truly toxic and unhealthy, perhaps you need to pray through the first tough decision in this list.
+Or, if it’s truly toxic and unhealthy, perhaps you need to pray through the first tough decision on this list.

 4) The decision to carry debt.

 The decision to carry debt to further the mission of your church is always a tough one.
-There are responsible ways to manage debt, but like letting someone go from your team, no one prefers debt over debt free.
+Of course, there are responsible ways to manage debt, but no leader prefers debt over debt-free.

-Yet there are times when advancing the Kingdom aligns with opportunity and momentum in the church.
-At these times responsible levels of debt can be appropriate especially when the leadership agrees upon a debt ceiling and a plan to retire that debt.
+Yet, there are times when advancing the Kingdom aligns with opportunity and momentum in the church.
+At these times, responsible debt levels can be appropriate, especially when the leadership agrees upon a debt ceiling and a plan to retire that debt.

-Pastors often confide about their inner tension to make this decision.
+Pastors often experience inner conflict and tension in making this decision.
 They want the church to move forward but don’t want to carry the burden of debt.
 It’s one of the toughest calls for any leader to make.
 It often comes down to faith and prudence.